dynamotn/neovim-config/README.md

   - Enable/disable languages/tools by `_G.enabled_languages` in [init.lua](./init.lua) (see [my config](./lua/per_machine.lua.tmpl))
   - Easy to show which tools are installed in lualine
   - Trigger linters/formatters if installed only
+  - Add bunch of missing features of the different tools:
+    - `jira`
+    - `shellcheck`
+    - Spell check for comments
+    - Render diagram on kitty terminal (also support `zellij`)
+    - etc
   - Integrate with various tools:
     - [Obsidian](https://obsidian.md/) by `_G.obsidian_vaults` in [init.lua](./init.lua) (see [my config](./lua/per_machine.lua.tmpl))
     - [chezmoi](https://www.chezmoi.io/)